MicrosoftDocs/memdocs/memdocs/solutions/frontline-worker/frontline-worker-overview.md

   These devices include augmented reality (AR) & virtual reality (VR) headsets, large smart-screen devices, and some conference room meeting devices, like Microsoft Teams Rooms devices.
 They can be managed using Intune policies.

 > [!NOTE]
 > Some features may require additional licenses.
-For more information, go to [ntune Suite add-on capabilities](../../intune/fundamentals/intune-add-ons.md) or [Microsoft Intune licensing](../../intune/fundamentals/licenses.md).
+For more information, go to [Intune Suite add-on capabilities](../../intune/fundamentals/intune-add-ons.md) or [Microsoft Intune licensing](../../intune/fundamentals/licenses.md).

 ## Microsoft Entra shared device mode for FLW

 Microsoft Entra shared device mode (SDM) is designed for frontline workers (FLW).
-It's an Entra feature that focuses on building apps so the apps can be used by many users on the same device.
+It's an Entra feature that focuses on building apps so many users can use the apps on the same device.
 Users sign in/sign out of apps, have all their data removed, and have the device ready for the next user.

 Some of the benefits of Entra SDM include:

 - Entra SDM supports multiple users on devices designed for one user.
 Some mobile devices running Android and iOS are designed for single users.
 Most apps optimize their experience for a single user.
 Apps built with Entra SDM support multiple users on one device.

-- Entra SDM does automatic single sign in and single sign out.
+- Entra SDM does automatic single sign-in and single sign-out.
 Employees can sign in once and get single sign-on (SSO) to all apps that support Entra SDM, giving them faster access to information.

-  This feature is good for organizations that use a set of apps in a device pool that's shared by employees.
+  This feature is good for organizations with a set of apps in a device pool that employees share.
 Devices can be immediately ready for use by the next employee with no access to the previous user's data.

 - Apps built for Entra SDM use the Microsoft Authentication Library (MSAL) and the Microsoft Authenticator app.
 When a device is in shared device mode, and with (MSAL) and the Microsoft Authenticator app, Microsoft provides information to your app.
 This information allows the app to modify its behavior based on the state of the user on the device, which helps protect user data.